fionayyc/last-centurion/red-sector/logs/dash-throttle-n-thrust.md

 Caylee whimpered, instantly compliant, tail high and twitching, her cunt already dripping down her thighs again.

-Dash started to rise, but Derrian turned his gaze on her.
+Dash started to rise, but Kaidan turned his gaze on her.
 “You too, flygirl.
 Right beside her.”

 Dash bared her teeth in a wicked grin and climbed up, folding over the crate next to Caylee, her firm ass pressing against the jackal’s hip.
 “We’re not gonna make this easy for you, Captain.”